themepaste/shipping-manager/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Short Description: Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Short Description: Optimize WooCommerce shipping with dynamic rules, box management & real-time rates.
+Boost profits & customer satisfaction

 == Description ==

 == Frequently Asked Questions ==

-= A question that someone might have =
+= What is a Shipping Manager? =

-An answer to that question.
+Shipping Manager is a powerful WooCommerce plugin that helps you manage shipping fees, zones, delivery options, and packaging with advanced customization.

 = What about foo bar? =